aaron-jack-manning/addilo/README.md

 4. Select `Install`

 Regardless of the method you used, your R package will now be ready to use.
 Simply run library('addilo') and code away!

+## Recreating Package

+To recreate package from source files:

+- Open RStudio
+- File -> New Project -> New Directory -> R Package
+- Specify name and location
+- Keep R studio session open while loading all source files into the auto generated folder so that they appear in the RStudio files window
+- Build -> Check Package
+- Build -> Build Source Package